Our Programs

 The Paul Bickford Legacy Grant

-The Paul Bickford Legacy Grant, under our Healthy Soils, Healthy Grains initiative, supports Midwestern organic and regenerative grain farmers that strengthen the regional foodshed and revitalize our soils.
+The Paul Bickford Legacy Grant supports Midwestern organic and regenerative farmers that are leaders in their community, actively sharing the principles of regenerative agriculture, and strengthening the regional foodshed to revitalize our soils.

 This grant honors the legacy of Paul Bickford, a beloved friend, mentor, and innovative organic farmer.
 Paul, who passed away in a farm accident on August 23, 2022, was a pioneer in transitioning from conventional to organic farming practices.
 His journey began with his father Melvin in Sauk County, before he established the Bickford Diary in Ridgeway in 1978.
 In 1992, Paul and his family converted their confinement dairy operation to rotational grazing and became strong advocates for this movement.
 Over the last decade, Paul transitioned to organic grain farming under the name Bickford Organics.
 Paul was a tireless advocate for organic farming and nurturing the next generation of farmers.
 He served on Wisconsin's Department of Agriculture, Trade, and Consumer Protection's Organic Advisory Council and the USDA Advisory Committee on Beginning Farmers and Ranchers.
 His contributions were numerous, and his legacy continues to inspire.